New Hampshire has 66 covered bridges. Which ones are the coolest? That's a tricky call.

 03 of 10

-In 1829, the towns of Bath and Haverhill on opposite banks of the Ammonoosuc River each chipped in $1,200 to build a covered bridge connection.
+Bath and Haverhill, towns on opposite banks of the Ammonoosuc River, each chipped in $1,200 in 1829 to build a covered bridge connection.
 It was a good investment.
 More than 185 years later, the oldest bridge in the state still adds charm to the landscape.
 Covered bridge enthusiasts appreciate the bridge’s unique status as the earliest surviving example of a Town lattice truss bridge, patented in 1820 by prolific bridge designer Ithiel Town.
-In 1920, a pedestrian walkway was added to the bridge’s north side.
+In 1920, a pedestrian walkway was added to the north side.
 It remains open, although the bridge has been closed to vehicular traffic since 1999.

 Location: Route 135, Woodsville, NH